Thriftpy/archer/docs/source/quickstart.rst

         string ping(),
     }

+.. note:: ``Archer`` accepts one parameter, that is the name of the
+    service defined in thrift file.

 So what did that code do?

 1. First we imported the :class:`~archer.Archer` class.
 An instance of this